 Once the application in the Office of Admissions is complete, the School of Music Graduate Studies Committee will review the materials and make a recommendation to the School's coordinator of graduate studies.
 The program advisor for the specific performance area (brass, keyboards, percussion, strings, or voice) will contact applicants selected for an audition.

 Each degree program has specific audition requirements outlined below.
-Acceptance into an area of study is exclusive to that area, and a separate application and audition is required for each area.
+Acceptance into an area of study is exclusive to that area, and a separate application and audition are required for each area.
 Due to the intensive and individualized nature of a graduate program in music, admission in specific areas will be limited.

-In addition to a sight singing exam taken by all students at the time of audition, specific requirements are:
+In addition to a sight-singing exam taken by all students at the time of audition, specific requirements are:

-- Organ: perform three major works: one of J. S. Bach and one each from the nineteenth and twentieth centuries; sight read an organ composition at the level of a Rheinberger trio.
+- Organ: perform three major works: one of J. S. Bach and one each from the nineteenth and twentieth centuries; sight-read an organ composition at the level of a Rheinberger trio.

 - Percussion: Timpani: play either an étude from Solo Timpanist (Vic Firth) or March (Carter); Drum: play an étude from First Twelve Études for Snare Drum (Deleceuse); Mallets: play a four-mallet solo and three orchestral excerpts.

-- Piano: perform from memory a major work of J. S. Bach (such as a suite, toccata, or prelude and fugue from the Well Tempered Clavier); a complete sonata by either Haydn, Mozart, or Beethoven; a major work from the nineteenth or twentieth century; sight-read a piano composition at the level of a Haydn sonata.
+- Piano: perform from memory a major work of J. S. Bach (such as a suite, toccata, or prelude and fugue from the Well-Tempered Clavier); a complete sonata by either Haydn, Mozart, or Beethoven; a major work from the nineteenth or twentieth century; sight-read a piano composition at the level of a Haydn sonata.

 - Strings: perform the first movement (or equivalent) of a standard concerto (with cadenza); perform one movement from a nineteenth or twentieth-century sonata; perform two contrasting movements from an unaccompanied work by Bach.
 It is recommended that at least one of the three excerpts be memorized.
 Harp and guitar performers may substitute an advanced étude of their choice for one of the above categories.